pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 ### [Optional] Move Pulumi config to your ESC environment

-It was mentioned earlier in this guide that you can also set your AWS region as a [Pulumi configuration](https://www.pulumi.com/docs/concepts/config/) value in your project's stack settings file (`Pulumi.<stack-name>.yaml`).
+It was mentioned earlier in this guide that you can also set your AWS region as a Pulumi configuration value in your project's stack settings file (`Pulumi.<stack-name>.yaml`).
 In addition to this, there may be other values that you have defined in this file, and these values can also be centralized using Pulumi ESC.
-To expose these values to Pulumi IaC, you will need to add a second-level key called `pulumiConfig` and nested any desired values underneath it as shown below.
+To expose these values to Pulumi IaC, you will need to add a second-level key called `pulumiConfig` and nest any desired values underneath it as shown below:

 ```yaml
 values: